-- 49. An officer may conduct an investigation to determine if a dog should be found to be a dangerous dog, where the officer receives: - a. a written complaint, signed by the complainant, that a dog has attacked or bitten a person or domestic animal without provocation or mitigating factors; - b. particulars of the name and address of the owner of the dog or adequate information to ascertain the owner of the dog which is the subject of the complaint; and - c. particulars of the incident or incidents giving rise to the complaint. - 50.
-In conducting the investigation and making a determination of whether a dog should be found to be a dangerous dog, the officer will consider all the circumstances, including without limitation: - a. the severity of the bite or attack and any resulting injuries; - b. any prior record of the dog having bitten or attacked; - c. any mitigating factors, which may include, but are not limited to circumstances where the dog was, at the time of the bite or attack: - acting in defence to an attack by or menacing actions by a person or domestic animal, whether or not such attack was directed towards the dog in question; - ii. responding to pain or injury, or protecting itself or acting in defence of its young; - iii. reacting to a person or a domestic animal trespassing on or entering on the premises where the dog was situate; or - iv. being teased, provoked or tormented. - 51.
-Where after the investigation, the officer is of the opinion that it is appropriate to do so, the officer may make a finding that the dog is a dangerous dog. - 52.
-Where an officer makes a finding that a dog is a dangerous dog, the officer will serve notice in accordance with sections 70-72 on the owner of the dog:
+- 49. An officer may conduct an investigation to determine if a dog should be leashed, muzzled or both or found to be a dangerous dog, where the officer receives: - a. a written complaint, signed by the complainant, that a dog has attacked or bitten a person or domestic animal without provocation or mitigating factors; - b. particulars of the name and address of the owner of the dog or adequate information to ascertain the owner of the dog which is the subject of the complaint; and - c. particulars of the incident or incidents giving rise to the complaint. - 50.
+In conducting the investigation and making a determination of whether a dog should be leashed, muzzled or both or found to be a dangerous dog, the officer will consider all the circumstances, including without limitation: - a. the severity of the bite or attack and any resulting injuries; - b. any prior record of the dog having bitten or attacked; - c. any mitigating factors, which may include, but are not limited to circumstances where the dog was, at the time of the bite or attack: - i. acting in defence to an attack by or menacing actions by a person or domestic animal, whether or not such attack was directed towards the dog in question; - ii. responding to pain or injury, or protecting itself or acting in defence of its young; - iii. reacting to a person or a domestic animal trespassing on or entering on the premises where the dog was situate; or - iv. being teased, provoked or tormented. - 51.
+Where, after the investigation, the officer is of the opinion that it is appropriate to do so, the officer may make a finding that the dog must be leashed, muzzled, or both or is a dangerous dog. - 52.
+Where an officer makes a finding that a dog must be leashed, muzzled or both or is a dangerous dog, the officer will serve notice in accordance with sections 70-72 on the owner of the dog:

-- a. advising that the dog has been found by the officer to be a dangerous dog; - b. advising the owner of the requirements set out in sections 54-62; - c. advising the owner of: - i. the right, if exercised within fourteen (14) days of the service of the notice, to apply to the hearing committee, to seek a reversal of the finding that the dog is a dangerous dog and an exemption from any one or more of the conditions in sections 54-62; - ii. the process to apply to the hearing committee; and - iii. the applicable fee, as determined by the City's Fees and Charges By-law, for such a hearing; and - d. advising the owner that the finding that the dog is a dangerous dog will continue in effect unless and until the hearing committee finds to the contrary. - 53.
-The finding that a dog is a dangerous dog is effective upon service of the notice under sections 70-72 and continues in effect unless and until such finding is revoked by the hearing committee.
+- a. advising of the officer's finding; - b. in the case of a dangerous dog, advising the owner of the requirements set out in sections 54-63; - c. advising the owner of: - i. the right, if exercised within fourteen (14) days of the service of the notice, to apply to the hearing committee, to seek a reversal of the finding, or in the case of a dangerous dog, an exemption from any one or more of the conditions in sections 54-62; - ii. the process to apply to the hearing committee; and - iii. the applicable fee, as determined by the City's Fees and Charges By-law, for such a hearing; and - d. advising the owner that the officer's finding will continue in effect unless and until the hearing committee finds to the contrary. - 53.
+The finding that a dog must be leashed, muzzled, or both or is a dangerous dog is effective upon service of the notice under sections 70-72 and continues in effect unless and until such finding is revoked by the hearing committee.